-Hi!
+Hello!
 My name is Ryan Russell.
 I grew up in Boise, Idaho and started fly fishing when I was 5.
-While in Boy Scouts, I became even more intrigued and I would often be found casting in my back yard or tying flies in my room.
+When I got older and in Boy Scouts, I became even more intrigued and I would often be found casting in my back yard or tying flies in my room.
 I had a VHS tape of Gary Borger I would watch it over and over.
-As I moved through junior high and high school sports consumed my life and fly fishing was just a hobby that faded away.
-I played AAU basketball, baseball and being a soccer goalie and loved competing.
-My best sport, however was golf, I was a State Champion level golfer and went on to play at the college level at Idaho State University and later moved on to Arizona State's Elite PGA Professional Program.
-I did this through attending the W.P.
-Carey School of Business at Arizona State University and by passing my PGA P.A.T.
+As I moved through junior high and high school, other sports consumed my life and fly fishing was more of a hobby.
+I played basketball, baseball, soccer goalie and loved competing.
+My best sport, however was golf, I was a State Champion level golfer and went to play college at Idaho State University.
+I also attended the W.P.
+Carey Arizona State University PGA Professional Golf Program and passed my PGA P.A.T.
 (Player's Ability Test).
 I never entered the PGA Program because working in a Pro Shop and giving lessons wasn't what I wanted to do.
 Instead I learned the family business of auto glass and started contracting for Phoenix companies.
 The glass trade has been in my family for over 40 years and as a result I am considered a Master Certified technician.
 I currently run a specialized shop and am currently one of very few shops that can install a windshield and calibrate it at the same time.
 It's ironic that Auto Glass is the reason why my knowledge of Phoenix is virtually unmatched.
 I have been in and out of every neighborhood, driving by and walking canals 6 days a week, for the last 20 years.
 I always have a fly rod ready and take breaks to fish almost everyday.....so, because of that, nobody knows more about carping canals in Phoenix than me.

 At its root, fly fishing is something that connects us to the natural world.
 Fly fishing for carp in Phoenix will test all of your skills.
 Large fish that require you to stalk them, and require you to provide a soft presentation on light tippet.
 The techniques and knowledge shared will also help you find your own "peace" within the city.
 Here there are limitless opportunities for your fly fishing and nobody around to compete with.
-I will deliver this to you in the most professional way possible, much like a golf pro would.
+So, get out there!
+I promise the you will never come to Phoenix without your fly rod again.